karbassi/sync-multiple-google-calendars/docs/README.md

 1. Make sure every calendar you want sync is shared with the account that holds the shared calendar.
 2. Log into the account that holds the shared calendar and go to the [Google Apps Scripts] website.
 3. Replace everything in `Code.gs` with the contents of [SyncCalendarsIntoOne.gs].
 4. Update `calendarsToMerge`, `calendarToMergeInto`, and `daysToSync`.
 5. Click on the ![trigger-icon] clock icon to add a trigger.
  - Add a `Time-driven` event with it running `every hour`.
  - Click on _notifications_ and delete any notifications if you don't want to get notification failure emails.

 ## Notes
 - Google App Scripts has a daily quote of 5k events created per day.
 See [Quotas for Google Services]
-- Be sure to turn off "notifications" in
+- Be sure to turn off "notifications".

 ## License